Skip to content

 Locals Dress & Honor Her

-Local residents for years have been involving their own Millicent Fenwick for years.
-They cover her when she’s cold, they put a bonnet on for Easter, and they even just recently protected her for the pandemic and BLM rallies.
+Local residents have been involving their own Millicent Fenwick for years.
+They cover her when she is cold, put on a bonnet for Easter, and even recently protected her from the pandemic and BLM rallies.

 4 thoughts on “A Tribute in Bronze – Millicent Fenwick”